Saurabh7642/The-Resistance-of-Randomness/README.md

 ---

-## 8. Experimental Validation
+## Experimental Validation

-To validate the theory, we perform a Monte Carlo simulation of random walks on a fixed graph with \( m = 10 \) edges.
+The theory is validated using Monte Carlo simulation of random walks on a fixed graph with \( m = 10 \) edges, along with a deterministic computation of effective resistance using the graph Laplacian.

-### 8.1 Simulation Results
+### Numerical Results

 | Quantity | Value |
 |--------|-------|